planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Vehicle Damage

-Vehicles take damage the same way characters do and get a separate Mettle score equal to the max Mettle of their current driver.
+Vehicles take damage the same way characters do and get a separate Mettle score equal to the CONCEPT of their current driver.
 Being inorganic, they do not take the Staggered or Dead Status; negative Mettle applies as a penalty to handling until repaired.
-If the penalty is enough to drop the driver’s Check to zero dice, it won’t move for them.
+If the penalty is enough to drop the driver’s Handling Check to zero dice, it won’t move for them.
 For narrative purposes, any soaked damage is cosmetic, with unsoaked damage as bent frame, lost parts, etc.

 A driver who can Rally (Mettle 1+) applies the Rally to themselves and the vehicle, so both restore their current Mettle.